Saxonica/SaxonJS-Tutorial-2021/exercises/ex1/README.md

 This exercise is just to get you familiar with the “furniture” necessary to load SaxonJS into the browser.

-1. Open `index.html` in your favorite editor.
+1. Open `index.html` in the `exercises/ex1` directory in your favorite editor.
 2. Add a script link to SaxonJS in the `head` of the document:
 ```
 <script type="text/javascript" src="/js/SaxonJS2.rt.js"></script>